10 Ways To Help Your Child Love Vegetables (Without Pressure)

 Offer new veggies with familiar foods.

 When offering your child a new vegetable, give them the liberty to explore it!
 For example, if you are offering your child beets for the first time, you can try letting them touch them and saying something like, “wow, they made your hands pink!
 I wonder what they taste like!”
-Make fun shapes out of different vegetables to make them look exciting!
+Make fun shapes out of different vegetables to make them look exciting.
 Mealtimes should be a fun experience, so get excited so that your child can pick up on that positive energy!

 Encourage your little one to touch, pick up, smell, and even lick the offered vegetables!
 Exposure is a step in the positive direction, even if they don’t actually eat them.
+Turning it into something playful can make a big difference.

 Should you hide veggies in your child's foods?